spatulatom/frontend-eventsbook/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-1. This app is a social media platform where users can
+This app is a social media platform where users can:
-* log in/create an account
+* log in/create an account,
-* upload photos/create posts (about upcoming social events)
+* upload photos/create posts (about upcoming social events),
-* add likes
+* add likes,
-* add comments
+* add comments,
-* tag their event's location on the Google map
+* tag their event's location on the Google map ,
-* change their passwords
+* change their passwords.

 ![Product Name Screen Shot](imgs/eb1.png)

-2. There are currently a few dummy users accounts created and all of them users have already posted some events
+2. There are currently a few dummy users accounts created and all of them users have already posted some events as seen below:

 ![Product Name Screen Shot](imgs/eb5.png)